 Contusions and Intracranial Hematomas:

-Contusions are bruises on the brain's surface and can occur when the head strikes an object during a collision.
-A contusion might develop if a car collides with another vehicle and the passenger's head hits the window.
+Contusions are bruises on the brain's surface that can occur when the head strikes an object during a collision.
+For example, if a car collides with another vehicle and the passenger's head hits the window, a contusion might develop.

 Intracranial hematomas, on the other hand, are blood clots that form within the brain.
 These injuries can lead to severe complications if not promptly diagnosed and treated.